NeueDarshan/simple_ConTeXt/README.md

 ### PDFs

-For opening PDFs after building a ConTeXt file, and opening the manuals, the `PDF_viewers` entry is consulted.
-Similarly to the previous, the keys can be any string, but each value should be the name of a PDF viewer program.
+For opening PDFs after building a ConTeXt file, and for opening the manuals, the `current_settings ▶ PDF ▶ viewer` entry is consulted.
+It should be the name of one of the keys in `program_locations ▶ PDF_viewers`.

+Similarly to the previous, the keys in `program_locations ▶ PDF_viewers` can be any string, but each value should be the name of a PDF viewer program.
 (In the case of Sumatra PDF viewer, this could be simply `sumatraPDF` if it's on your environment path, or else an explicit path like `/usr/bin/sumatraPDF`.)

 ### Auto-Completion